Myoclonus epilepsy with ragged-red fibers

 • Cardiomyopathy and conduction defects may require early intervention, and cardiologists should evaluate affected patients.

 Céstan and LeJonne at l'Hôpital de la Salpêtrière in Paris published what may have been the first case reports of Emery-Dreifuss muscular dystrophy at the beginning of the twentieth century (22).
-Emery and Dreifuss were the first to fully describe the X-linked form of the disease in a kindred from Virginia (40).
-Rowland and colleagues at Columbia University in New York reported an additional case in 1979 and applied the term "Emery-Dreifuss type” muscular dystrophy (105).
-Cases of autosomal inheritance were subsequently reported in the mid 1980s, showing this phenotype to derive from different genetic mutations (82; 116).
+Emery and Dreifuss were the first to fully describe the X-linked form of the disease in a kindred from Virginia (43).
+Rowland and colleagues at Columbia University in New York reported an additional case in 1979 and applied the term "Emery-Dreifuss type” muscular dystrophy (114).
+Cases of autosomal inheritance were subsequently reported in the mid-1980s, showing this phenotype to derive from different genetic mutations (90; 125).

 Toniolo and colleagues identified EMD (formerly called STA) as the gene on chromosome Xq28 mutated in X-linked Emery-Dreifuss muscular dystrophy (14).
 In 1999, Ketty Schwartz and collaborators demonstrated that mutations in LMNA on chromosome 1q21.3 cause autosomal dominant cases of Emery-Dreifuss muscular dystrophy (16).
 The protein products of these genes are localized to the nuclear envelope of virtually all somatic cells.
-Case reports have further implicated mutations in genes encoding other nuclear envelope proteins as causing Emery-Dreifuss-like phenotypes: mutations in SYNE1 and SYNE2 respectively encoding nesprin1 and nesprin2 (131; 28; 133), TMEM43 encoding LUMA (65), and TOR1AIP1 encoding lamina-associated polypeptide 1 (56), SUN1 and SUN2 (74).
-Mutations in FHL1 encoding four-and-a-half-LIM protein 1, a protein localized to the sarcolemma, sarcomere, and nucleus of muscle cells, have also been reported to cause Emery-Dreifuss muscular dystrophy (102; 52).
-Hence, although historically considered a specific disease, more recent advances in genetics have shown that Emery-Dreifuss muscular dystrophy is best considered a syndrome that can result from alterations in several different genes.
+Case reports have further implicated mutations in genes encoding other nuclear envelope proteins as causing Emery-Dreifuss-like phenotypes: mutations in SYNE1 and SYNE2 respectively encoding nesprin1 and nesprin2 (140; 29; 142), TMEM43 encoding LUMA (71), and TOR1AIP1 encoding lamina-associated polypeptide 1 (61), SUN1 and SUN2 (82).
+Hence, although historically considered a specific disease, more recent advances in genetics have shown that Emery-Dreifuss muscular dystrophy is best considered a syndrome that can result from alterations in several different genes encoding nuclear envelope proteins.

 This classical presentation of Emery-Dreifuss muscular dystrophy, both X-linked and autosomal, was well described in the earlier clinical literature prior to the identification of the causative genetic mutations.
-Classically, skeletal involvement in Emery-Dreifuss muscular dystrophy is characterized clinically by slowly progressive muscle weakness and wasting in a scapulo-humeroperoneal distribution and early contractures of the elbows, ankles, and posterior neck (40; 38; 39).
+Classically, skeletal involvement in Emery-Dreifuss muscular dystrophy is characterized clinically by slowly progressive muscle weakness and wasting in a scapulo-humeroperoneal distribution and early contractures of the elbows, ankles, and posterior neck (43; 41; 42).
 Contractures are usually the first clinical sign of the disease occurring in the first decade of life.
 During the second decade of life, the slowly progressive muscle weakness and wasting typically begin.
-Severity of the contractures and skeletal muscle wasting and weakness is variable from patient to patient; they can in some cases significantly limit activity but are not life threatening.
-Usually sometime after the second decade, patients develop evidence of cardiomyopathy (40; 126; 38; 39; 09; 119).
+Severity of the contractures and skeletal muscle wasting and weakness are variable from patient to patient; they can in some cases significantly limit activity but are not life threatening.
+Usually sometime after the second decade, patients develop evidence of cardiomyopathy (43; 135; 41; 42; 09; 128).